0xadri/notes-js/__intrvw_qs_93_livecoding_systemdesign.md

 -------------------------------------------------------

-# Common System Design Inteview Mistakes
+# Common System Design Interview Mistakes

 1. Running out of things to say - use the questions cheatsheet and follow the process
 2. Not getting “buy in” from the interviewer - a successful interview will feel like working with a team mate on a every day problem